Orabig/remarkable-engineering/README.md

  * A header line with a large and small information box.
 The author uses them for page titles and dates, respectively.

  * A grid with major and minor grid lines.

-The imperial templates have major lines every inch and minor lines every eighth of an inch.
-The metric templates have major lines every centimeter and minor lines every five millimeters or every two millimeters, depending on the template.
+   * The imperial templates have major lines every inch and minor lines every eighth of an inch.

+   * The metric templates have major lines every centimeter and minor lines every five millimeters or every two millimeters, depending on the template.

+   * The log and semilog templates have major lines spaced every inch and minor lines spaced according to a base ten logarithm.
+(In other words, each successive major line is a successive power of ten.)

  * A couple of lines at the bottom for more free-form notes.